Trusts and Foundations

 We are very grateful to our Trusts, Foundations and other grant-making bodies for their support.

 They enable us to maintain and improve our current level of service, cover core costs and provide new equipment to our members.
-Therefore we can continue with established projects and provide new ones, thus making it possible for our charity to improve the physical and mental health of people affected by Multiple Sclerosis, Parkinson’s (pilot scheme) and other related neurological conditions.
+We can continue with established projects and provide new ones, thereby making it possible for our charity to improve the physical and mental health of people affected by Multiple Sclerosis, Parkinson’s and other related neurological conditions.

 The Harpur Trust:

 A local Trust that has been inspiring and supporting the people of Bedford to help them improve their lives for over 450 years.
-They have provided us with a grant for our MS Health & Wellness Coach service.
+They have provided us with a generous grant to kick-start our Parkinson’s initiative, enabling us to offer our services to this new community in summer 2024.
+We now have over 50 people with Parkinson’s benefiting from our therapies and services.

 Panacea Charitable Trust: